FraserFallows/FraserFallows/README.md

 # Ah, a visitor 👋

-Software developer with a background in Unity and C#.
-Comfortable being uncomfortable, happy to dive into new stacks and figure it out.
+Puzzles lead to problem-solving.
+Problem-solving leads to code.

-* 🎮 Shipped an educational app in Unity
+* 🥽 Shipped an educational VR app in Unity
-* 🧠 Strategy games enthusiast
+* 🧩 Strategy games enthusiast
-* 🔭 Generalising by design, one project at a time Always keen to hear about interesting problems to solve.
+* 🌱 Generalising by design, one project at a time Always keen to hear about interesting problems to solve.

 Feel free to reach out: [LinkedIn](https://www.linkedin.com/in/fraser-fallows/)